HaliteChallenge/Halite-II/website/learn-programming-challenge/Game-Rules.md

 Each planet occupies a perfectly circular area.
 Planets have:
 * Radius, which determines their size
 * Health, with the maximum value depending on their radius
-* Unlimited resources used to create new ships
+* Unlimited ability to create new ships
 * An owner (start the game without an owner)
 * A list of docked ships
 * No velocity, no weapons